 - A. During work on the banks of the swale/river/stream/wetland, work must be timed to take place during low or no flow conditions. - B. Concentrated flow must be isolated from the work area using a non-erodible cofferdam, steel sheets, aqua barriers, jersey barriers, etc. The exact means and methods shall be discussed during a scheduled pre-construction in-stream work meeting.
-Earthen cofferdams are not permissible. - C. Cofferdams must be constructed from shore and no equipment may enter flowing water any time.
+Earthen cofferdams are not permissible. - C. The in-stream work plan will be designed to allow for the conveyance of the 2-year peak flow past the work area without overtopping the cofferdam.
+The USACE has the discretion to reduce this requirement if documented to be infeasible or unnecessary. - D. Cofferdams must be constructed from shore and no equipment may enter flowing water any time.
 If the installation of the cofferdam cannot be completed from shore, construction of a causeway will be necessary to ensure that equipment does not enter flowing water.
-Equipment may enter the coffered area once the cofferdam is in place and the isolated area is dewatered. - D. If bypass pumping is necessary, the inlet of the pump shall be placed in a sump pit and the outlet placed on a non-erodible energy dissipating surface prior to rejoining the waterway flow or wetland.
-Filtering of by-pass water is not required unless the bypass water has become sediment-laden as a result of construction activities. - E. If dewatering the construction area is necessary, all water removed from the work area shall be filtered using filter bags or an alternate approved measure.
+Equipment may enter the coffered area once the cofferdam is in place and the isolated area is dewatered. - E. If bypass pumping is necessary, the inlet of the pump shall be placed in a sump pit and the outlet placed on a non-erodible energy dissipating surface prior to rejoining the waterway flow or wetland.
+Filtering of by-pass water is not required unless the bypass water has become sediment-laden as a result of construction activities. - F. If dewatering the construction area is necessary, all water removed from the work area shall be filtered using filter bags or an alternate approved measure.
 Water must have sediment removed before being allowed to return to the source creek/stream/river/wetland.
 Discharge from dewatering shall be to a stable surface that extends to the point where water re-enters the waterway.
 Discharged water shall be no more turbid than the receiving water.
-Discharge shall be immediately stopped if receiving waters show evidence of cloudy water, erosion, or sediment accumulation. - F. The side slopes must be re-seeded and stabilized with appropriate erosion control blanket prior to accepting flows.
-The bottom of the swale must be brought back to its original grade and stable enough to accept flows. - G. An In-Stream Work Plan must be submitted and approved by the Engineer prior to the start of any work near wetlands or waters of the U.S. Additionally, a pre-activity meeting shall be held with the Engineer and Tollway Environmental Unit to discuss the Contractor's means and methods.
+Discharge shall be immediately stopped if receiving waters show evidence of cloudy water, erosion, or sediment accumulation. - G. The side slopes must be re-seeded and stabilized with appropriate erosion control blanket prior to accepting flows.
+The bottom of the swale must be brought back to its original grade and stable enough to accept flows. - H. An In-Stream Work Plan must be submitted and approved by the Engineer prior to the start of any work near wetlands or Waters of the U.S. Additionally, a pre-activity meeting shall be held with the Engineer and the Illinois Tollway Environmental Unit to discuss the Contractor's means and methods.

-Example Erosion and Sediment Control Wetland and Waters of the U.S. Notes
+Erosion and Sediment Control Wetland and Waters of the U.S. Notes